guptapriya7171/React-Notes/README.md

        -- we can prefill data in our local storage<br>

    <h3>Lifecycle of a Redux</h3>
-   <p>Actions always move in uniderectional way that is in clockwise direction.<p>
+   <p>Actions only describe what happened, but don't describe how the application's state changes.
+Actions always move in uniderectional way that is in clockwise direction.
+Here Reducer will specifies how the application's state changes in response to actions sent to the store.<p>
 ![reactArchitecture](https://user-images.githubusercontent.com/96413187/198951659-9a73bceb-d901-42d1-b518-ac6659cc4e38.png)